tomasf/Helical/README.md

     }
 ```

+## Behavior

+Helical uses Cadova's `tolerance` environment setting to increase the diameter of holes and decrease the diameter of bolts.
+Clearance holes can create overhang-safe shapes.
+Specify a circular overhang method (`circularOverhangMethod`) to enable this.

 ## Contributing

 We welcome contributions.
 Feel free to open issues for feedback or suggestions and submit pull requests for improvements to the codebase.